franck-armand/CURRENCY_DETECTION_APP_BASED_AI/README.md

 ![1](https://user-images.githubusercontent.com/52790721/116784200-8d401b00-aac5-11eb-99ab-9eb1529e0fc5.PNG)

 ---
-**DATASET DESIGN AND IMPLEMENTATION**
+**_DATASET DESIGN AND IMPLEMENTATION_**
 ---

 Our system requires images of Chinese banknote, unfortunately, there is no such dataset available, therefore, we designed our dataset.
-Its implementation relies on the important number of pictures taken, in total 1639 images of different values as described in table 3-1.
+Its implementation relies on the important number of pictures taken, in total 1639 images of different values as described in the table below.
 Furthermore, the images were obtained from various angles and backgrounds to best stimulate the real-life scenario, knowing that the picture will not always be clear, or in the focus of the camera.
 Additionally, we aimed to have a robust dataset to accurately train and validate the performance of our model, hence each value of banknote includes a front a back image as resumed in the table below.

 |**Currency value** |**Number of images** |
 |--- |--- |